AdelMoustafa098/ML-Workflow-For-Scones-Unlimited/README.md

 building an image classification model that can automatically detect which kind of vehicle delivery drivers have, in order to route them to the correct loading bay and orders and ship a scalable and safe model.

 ## Project Steps Overview
-Step 1: Data staging
+1. Data staging
-Step 2: Model training and deployment
+2. Model training and deployment
-Step 3: Lambdas and step function workflow
+3. Lambdas and step function workflow
-Step 4: Testing and evaluation
+4. Testing and evaluation